A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: MODEL, INFERENCE AND PREDICTION

-The rest of the steps of the algorithm concern updating the parameters of the GJR-AGDCC model.
-We use the Random Walk Metropolis Hasting (RWMH), where for each parameter $\theta\in\Theta$ a candidate value $\tilde{\theta}$ is generated from a $K$-variate Normal distribution with mean equal to the previous value of the parameter and variance calibrated to achieve a desired acceptance probability.
-This procedure is repeated at each MCMC iteration.
-The probability of accepting a proposed value $\tilde{\theta}$, given the current value $\theta$, is $\alpha(\theta,\tilde{\theta})=\min\left\{1,\prod_{t=1}^T l(r_t|\theta)/ \prod_{t=1}^T \tilde{l}(r_t|\tilde{\theta})\right\}$, where the likelihood used is as in \eqref{likelihood}, see e.g.\ \cite{Robert2004}.
-In this paper the acceptance probabilities are adjusted to be between $20\%$ and $50\%$.
-For more detailed explanation of the algorithm in univariate setting see \cite{Ausin}.
+The rest of the steps of the algorithm concern updating the parameters of the ADCC-GJR-GARCH model.
+For that, we use the Random Walk Metropolis Hasting (RWMH), following a similar procedure as in \cite{Jensen2013}.
+For the set of parameters $\Phi$ a candidate value $\tilde{\Phi}$ is generated from a $D$-variate Normal distribution with mean equal to the previous value of the parameter, where $D=4K+3$, is the number of parameters in $\Phi$ as follows: